JZK00/NSCLC_prediction/README.md

 # NSCLC_prediction
-Radiomics analysis for EGFR and Ki-67 prediction in NSCLC
+A simple example, radiomics analysis for EGFR and Ki-67 prediction in NSCLC.